minprog/webprogrammeren/flask/60 finance/finance.md

 *   You don't need to worry about race conditions (or use transactions).

-Once you've implemented `buy` correctly, you should be able to see users' purchases in your new table(s) via phpLiteAdmin or `sqlite3`.
+Once you've implemented `buy` correctly, you should be able to see users' purchases in your new table(s) via `sqlite3`.

 ### Index